lauraAriasFdez/barcodeDetector/README.md

 - edgde_detect_barcode.py not really working as it is not reliable
 - yolov5 model started on BARCODE_SCANNER.ipynb  (barcode_model.pt downloaded from there)
-- run into a lot of issues with cuda (broke my computer :( )
-- currently studying yolov4 to train grocery detection

-## Why Yolov4 for groceries
-- documentation is better and it can be easier deployed for backend

 ## RESOURCES